 Following is an example to explain the concepts of cursors in MySQL:

 DECLARE CURSOR cust_record IS SELECT CustomerName FROM Customers; cust_id Customers.CustomerID%TYPE; cust_name Customers.CustomerName%TYPE; cust_addr Customers.Address%TYPE; BEGIN OPEN cust_record; LOOP FETCH cust_record into cust_id, cust_name, cust_addr; EXIT WHEN cust_record%notfound; dbms_output.put_line(cust_id || ' ' || cust_name || ' ' || cust_addr); END LOOP; CLOSE cust_record; END; /

 Importance of Cursors in MYSQL

-- Oracle generates a context area or a memory area that processes an SQL statement that holds all the information needed for handling the statement.
+- Oracle generates a context or memory area that processes an SQL statement that holds all the information needed for handling the statement.
 Like, the number of rows processed in a result set, etc.

-- A database cursor in computer science is a responsible control structure that allows traversal over the data in a database using the DECLARE, OPEN, FETCH and CLOSE functions.
+- A database cursor in computer science is a responsible control structure that allows traversal over the data in a database using the DECLARE, OPEN, FETCH, and CLOSE functions.

 Just as on a computer screen, the cursor shows the current position; MYSQL Cursor is named so because it indicates the current position in the result set and returns a result set from a database.
 You cannot update it.
 It goes through the entire result set and shows everything found there.
 So, Cursor in MySQL is an important concept to be familiar with before moving on to their usages in ADO.
 But you can choose another alternative as a better choice if you want something more customized and able to skip rows in the result set.
 We can say that ‘Cursors Are Cool’, aren’t they?
 Writing this article supported me in studying and sharing some essential concepts on cursors that can further advance MySQL skills.
 I hope you like it; thanks for reading.